U.S. Department of Transportation

+Beginning in 2016, all States are required to use the HSIP online reporting tool to submit their annual HSIP reports.
 The HSIP online reporting tool provides an easy, user friendly mechanism for states to meet the HSIP reporting requirements.
 The HSIP ORT promotes a consistent reporting structure so that we are getting the same information from each state.
 However, recognizing that every state’s program is different, the tool is flexible enough to meet every State’s needs.
 The HSIP ORT is a central repository for states HSIP reports from year to year, and provides an electronic record of submissions between the state and FHWA.
-Lastly, the HSIP ORT can produce HTML output and should therefore expedite the development and posting of 508 compliant reports.
+Lastly, the HSIP ORT can produce HTML output and will expedite the development and posting of 508 compliant reports.

 How do I access the HSIP Online Reporting Tool?

-Users will access the HSIP ORT beginning May 8, 2013 via FHWA’s User Profile and Access Control System (UPACS).
+Users will access the HSIP ORT via FHWA’s User Profile and Access Control System (UPACS).
 All FHWA employees should have a UPACS account.
 Most state users will have to establish a UPACS account, which first requires level 2 credentials from FHWA’s credentials service provider, ORC.